 The mandatory information includes the VGM, the booking number, the container number, the dimensions, and the name of the authorized person – representing the shipper – who has signed the weigh slip.

 The container tare mass is indicated on the CSC sticker on the door of each container.
-You can retrieve the container tare mass on our eCommerce portal by entering the container or booking number.
+You can retrieve the container tare mass on our website by entering the container or booking number.